Behavioral Analytics and the Digital Transformation’s Impact on Banking and Insurance

 If Risk/Fraud departments had their way, there would be endless screens, background checks, fingerprint scans, airport security-like x-ray machines, and Minority Report-like facial analysis that stand in the way of a fraudster and their desired goal.

-Even with the invent of technologies like e-signatures, which are relatively secure, businesses still struggle with identity verification and risk mitigation.
+Even with the invention of technologies like e-signatures, which are relatively secure, businesses still struggle with identity verification and risk mitigation.

 It’s impossible to read, understand, and react to someone’s body language using a computer, right?